Shakil-Shahadat/handbrake/Readme.md

   - default setting is suffice
   - they don't affect the end result
   - you have to use common sense
-- You can check the codec and other information of a video using [ MediaInfo ]( https://mediaarea.net/en/MediaInfo ).
+- You can check the codec and other information of a video using [ MediaInfo. ]( https://mediaarea.net/en/MediaInfo )
 - Any type of contribution is welcome.

 ## Summary